jbeeko/TypeUp/README.md

 ```
 It may be worth allowing this where possible, for example Union Types without data.

-### No *Environment* to Support "let" Bindings
+### No Environment to Support "let" Bindings
-Currenlty the FSONParser parses a single type passed to the parseFSON function.
-An extension would be to parse a environment of typed binding of the form `<identifier>:<type><data>`.
+Currenlty the FSONParser parses a single type passed to the parseFSON function and returns the matching instance.
+YAML contains the notion of references to avoid duplication when editing.
+A similar extension would be to parse a environment of typed binding of the form `<identifier>:<type><data>`.
 A special binding called `root` is the one to be returned.
 For example:
 ```
 home: Address
     Number: 3670